shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/houdini-integrations-not-starting.md

 This will allow the Shotgun set value to persist when Houdini launches.

 {% include warning title="Caution" content="On Windows we've seen `$HOUDINI_PATH` causing issues.
-It sometimes tries to bootstrap the Shotgun integration multiple times generating an error like this: `Toolkit bootstrap is missing a required variable : TANK_CONTEXT`.<br/> If you get this you should try using `%HOUDINI_PATH%` instead." %}
+It sometimes tries to bootstrap the Shotgun integration multiple times generating an error like this:

+    Toolkit bootstrap is missing a required variable : TANK_CONTEXT

+If you get this you should try using `%HOUDINI_PATH%` instead." %}

 If this does not fix your problem please reach out to our [support team]((https://support.shotgunsoftware.com/hc/en-us/requests/new)) and they will help you diagnose the issue.